Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Conclusions and Perspectives

-For the Navier-Stokes-Cahn-Hilliard model introduced in this paper we have proved the convergence of the each trajectory to a single equilibrium point for global weak solutions.
-Moreover, the regularity for the phase is improved from the energy inequality without the need of more regularity for the velocity and pressure variables, and hence large time or large viscosity constraints are now unnecessary.
+For the Navier-Stokes-Cahn-Hilliard model introduced in this paper we have proved the convergence of the trajectory of any global weak solution to a single equilibrium point.
+Moreover, the regularity for the phase is improved without the need of more regularity for the velocity and pressure variables, and therefore it is not necessary to impose large time or large viscosity constraints.

-Starting of the results obtained in this paper, it seems achievable to obtain (rational) convergence rate estimates of the convergence of trajectories in a similar way to \cite{GalGrasselli}.
-Finally, it would be interesting to study if local minimizers of the elastic bending energy are the stables, as has been done in \cite{WuXu} for a Navier-Stokes-Allen-Cahn problem modeling vesicle membranes.
+Bearing in mind the results obtained in this paper, it seems achievable to obtain (rational) convergence rate estimates of the convergence of trajectories in a similar way to \cite{GalGrasselli}.
+Finally, it would be interesting to study if local minimizers of the elastic bending energy are stable, as was proved in \cite{WuXu} for a Navier-Stokes-Allen-Cahn problem modeling vesicle membranes.